hdavid16/InventoryManagement.jl/README.md

 ## Overview

 *InventoryManagement.jl* allows modeling a [make-to-order](en.wikipedia.org/wiki/Build_to_order) multi-period multi-product supply network.
 A supply network can be constructed using the following node types:
 - `Producers`: Nodes where inventory transformation takes place (e.g., intermediates or final products are produced).
+Reactive systems with co-products can be modelled using the `bill_of_materials` (see Model Inputs section below).
 - `Distributors`: Intermediate nodes where inventory is stored and distributed (e.g., distribution centers).
 - `Markets`: Nodes where end-customers place final product orders.
 These are the last (sink) nodes in the network.